Published

 Methodology

 The Best Discount Real Estate Broker for Every Budget: Are discount brokers that offer huge discounts too good to be true, or is there some truth to their claims?
-Read on for the full story and an in-depth look at our top recommendations.
+Read on for the full story and look at our top recommendations in-depth.

 What Companies Offer the Lowest Real Estate Commission Fees?
-It can be hard to keep track of all the different rates offered by various brokerages, but our definitive guide discusses which companies charge the lowest commission across the board.
+It can be hard to keep track of all the different rates offered by various brokerages, but our definitive guide discusses which companies charge the lowest commissions.

 1% Listing Fees — Huge Savings, or a Huge Scam?
 A 1% listing fee sounds impossibly low, but it’s not — if you understand the math.
-Our article explains what you should know and provides a complete list of the best 1% commission real estate companies.
+Our article explains what you should know and lists the best 1% commission real estate companies.